 The BSN-PhD program is designed for highly motivated students who have a Bachelor of Science in Nursing (BSN) to enroll into the PhD program after completing twelve credit hours of MSN coursework.

-The post-baccalaureate entry option is for highly-qualified BSN graduates with an unencumbered license as a Registered Nurse and whose career goals are research-oriented to progress as rapidly as possible toward the doctorate degree in nursing.
-Admission requirements to the PhD program – application, fees and more – are the same as those for the post-MSN to PhD applicants.
+Qualified BSN graduates who hold an unencumbered Registered Nurse license and whose career goal is to progress as rapidly as possible toward a research degree in nursing may apply to this very selective program.
+Admission requirements are the same as those for the post-MSN to PhD applicants.

 Hybrid/Online Distance Education Program

-Please visit the Graduate Admissions page for more specific application information.
+Please visit the Graduate Admissions Page for more specific application information.

 All completed application materials are due by 5:00 pm on the following date:

 - February 15, 2019 (for regular acceptance) to start coursework in June